House of the People (Somalia)

-The House of the People (Aqalka Shacabka) is the building that serves as the current seat of the Federal Parliament of Somalia.
+The House of the People (Golaha Shacabka) is the building that serves as the current seat of the Federal Parliament of Somalia.
 It is the third building in the nation's history to house its legislature, following the Casa del Fascio and the People's Assembly Building.
 Located in Mogadishu, within the heavily fortified Villa Somalia presidential compound, its construction and use symbolize the state-building efforts of the 21st century.

-The building primarily houses the lower house of the parliament, which is also officially named the House of the People, but it is used for joint sessions of both the lower and upper houses of the bicameral legislature.
+The building primarily houses the lower house of the parliament, which is also officially named the House of the People, but it is used for joint sessions of both the lower and upper house of the bicameral legislature.

 History and Construction

 After the collapse of the central government in 1991 and the subsequent destruction of the People's Assembly Building, Somalia was without a formal legislative seat for over two decades.
 Following the end of the country's transitional period, the new Federal Parliament of Somalia was established in 2012.
 Due to the precarious security situation, a new, secure building was constructed for the parliament in the early 2010s within the presidential "Green Zone".

 Its inauguration marked a significant step in Somalia's political transition, providing a permanent home for the legislature after years of meeting in temporary locations, such as police academies or the airport.
 Unlike the historic parliament buildings, the new House of the People was designed with modern security needs as a top priority.